dexterarmy/dsa-ts/complexity.md

 3. we can derive the complexity of any equation
 4. constant is the best one
 5. expression is a value , func and class are both expression and statement
+6. big-oh -> our algo will not exceed the complexity of this